yebo29/rpi-docker-geth/README.md

-# Run Geth on a Raspberry Pi using docker
+# Run Geth on a Raspberry Pi or compatible ARM board using docker

 This is a clone of [asmike/golang/raspbian-docker](https://github.com/askmike/golang-raspbian-docker).

-Run the Geth client on a Raspberry Pi using docker.
+Run the Geth client on a Raspberry Pi or compatible ARM board using docker.
 This has only been tested on an RPi4.
-This uses the ARM32v7 build of the official golang docker image and builds on top of that.
+This uses the ARM64v8 build of the official golang docker image and builds on top of that.

+* *NOTE:* Requires a 64 bit OS
+* For best results, use an Rpi4 with 8GB RAM as you may experience OOM errors
+* It is not recommended to use the SDCARD to store the blockchain as it ill shorten its lifespan.
+Use external storage instead.
+* If you have less memory, consider setting `syncmode` to light, or keeping and properly setting the `--cache` option

 ## Usage

 Build:
 * Make sure to change the Dockerfile to include the correct version you require of Geth.
 See -> https://github.com/ethereum/go-ethereum/branches
-* Currently set to the most current stable `1.9`
+* Currently set to the most current stable `1.10`
 * Change "[NAME]" to whatever suits you
 ```
 docker build -t "[NAME]" .